-• Materials, documents, and links related to the 2022 Services Coordination Training, held Monday,
+• Materials, documents, and links related to Services Coordination Training:

 • Learning objectives for the Services Coordination Online Training include learning about Part C of the IDEA and applicable state regulations; understanding how early intervention for infants and toddlers with disabilities and their families is implemented in Nebraska; and understanding a Services Coordinator’s role within the Nebraska Early Development Network.